 This notice explains what happens when you import or export goods by post through Royal Mail or Parcelforce Worldwide.
 It also applies to gifts received through the post.
-Please note that, unless specified otherwise, all further references to Royal Mail within the text of this notice also applies to Parcelforce Worldwide, who are part of Royal Mail Group Ltd.
+Unless specified otherwise, all further references to Royal Mail within the text of this notice also applies to Parcelforce Worldwide, who are part of Royal Mail Group Ltd.

-- imports of goods with a value exceeding £873 (1,000 euros) declared to home use and free circulation
+- imports of goods with a value exceeding £900 declared to home use and free circulation

-- imports of goods for which relief from customs duty and import VAT is being claimed, for example, inward processing relief, outward processing relief, temporary importation
+- imports of goods subject to customs special procedures for example, inward processing relief, outward processing relief and temporary importation

-- certain exports including all goods for export with a value exceeding £873 (1,000 euros)
+- certain exports including all goods for export with a value exceeding £900

-Information on the procedures you should use can be found in Notice 144 Trade imports by post: how to complete customs documents.
+You can find more information on the procedures you should use in Notice 144 Trade imports by post: how to complete customs documents.

-The notice is not the law and does not change the law, extracts of which can be found in section 7.
+The notice is not the law and does not change the law - extracts of which can be found in section 6.

-The carriage of dangerous goods, including but not limited to alcohol and perfume, in post is regulated by Universal Postal Union rules and Royal Mail Group conditions of carriage.
+The carriage of dangerous goods in post, including (but not limited to) alcohol and perfume, by post is regulated by the Universal Postal Union rules and Royal Mail Group conditions of carriage.
 Nothing in this notice should be construed as legitimising movement of any goods by post.

-You can find information about exporting or importing by post on the Royal Mail website or phone Royal Mail Customer Services on Telephone: 08457 740 740, or go to the Parcelforce Worldwide website or phone Parcelforce Worldwide Customer Services on Telephone: 0844 800 4466.
+You can find information about exporting or importing by post on the Royal Mail website or by phoning Royal Mail Customer Services on Telephone: 03457 740 740.
+You can also go to the Parcelforce Worldwide website or phone Parcelforce Worldwide Customer Services on Telephone: 0344 800 4466.

-2. Postal packages imported (arriving) from countries outside the EU
+2. Postal packages imported (arriving) from countries outside the UK

-2.1 Does the sender have to declare the goods?
+2.1 How the sender should declare the goods

-Yes.
-Under international postal agreements the sender must complete a customs declaration (form CN22 or CN23) which in most cases should be fixed to the package.
-The declaration includes a description of the goods, the value and whether they are gifts or commercial items.
+Under international postal agreements, the sender must complete a customs declaration (form CN22 or CN23), which will be fixed to the package in most cases.
+The declaration includes a description of the goods, their value and if they’re gifts or commercial items.
 Any Post Office abroad should be able to give advice to the sender.

-Most goods arriving in the UK from outside the EU are liable to any or all of the following taxes:
+Most goods arriving in the UK are liable to any or all of the following taxes:

 - Customs Duty